Baltoli/project-docs/notes/log.md

 * Worked on demo app that uses the FSM library.
 * Fixed up the small modifications to my dissertation and sent it to Robert.

+## 19-21/5/2017

+* Days off

+## 22/5/2017

+* Meeting with Robert to discuss the latest draft of my dissertation.

+## 23/5/2017

+* Got the first part of my dissertation back from Robert with detailed comments.
+  Working on fixing these.
+*